Property investors learn how to claim the maximum building allowance

 Here are four ways in which you can claim the 4 per cent building allowance:

-- Purchase a residential property (eg. house, unit or townhouse) where the construction commenced between July 18, 1985 and September 15, 1987.
+- Purchase a residential property (eg. house or unit) where the construction commenced between July 18, 1985 and September 15, 1987.

 - Purchase a property that falls into the category of “short-term traveller accommodation” (eg. serviced apartments) where construction commenced after February 27, 1992.

 - Purchase a manufacturing building where the core activities qualify under Section 43-150 of the ITAA 1997.